thecmdrunner/quick-vm/docs/stealth-vm.md

-# 🛡 Making a VM Stealth🧱
+# 🛡 Making a VM Stealt

 If you need to mask your VM from checks that a few programs do to restrict users from using certain programs inside a VM for various reasons (like Video Games), then this section is for you.